guyshemesh/NLP-Project/README.md

-FrankenModels Project:
+# Layer Duplication in Large Language Models (LLMs)

-This project investigates the impact of duplicating frozen transformer layers in large language models (LLMs) like Pythia and LLaMA3.
-Our primary goal is to determine whether duplicating multi-head self-attention (MHSA), without additional training, can enhance performance on complex NLP tasks.
-To this end, we conducted extensive evaluations on custom models of pythia-70m-deduped, created by duplicating selected MHSA layers, and tested them across a wide range of BIG-bench tasks.
-Additionally, limited evaluations of larger models, pythia-6.9b and llama-3-8B, provided perspective on the approach’s viability for larger models.
+This repository contains code and data for the project **"Exploring Layer Duplication in Large Language Models"**, which explores the effects of duplicating frozen transformer layers in pre-trained LLMs, such as Pythia and LLaMA3.
+The goal of this research is to investigate whether duplicating multi-head self-attention (MHSA) layers in these models can enhance performance across various complex NLP tasks without additional training.

-This study outlines the motivations, experimental design, results, and avenues for future work.
-Our findings offer initial insights into layer duplication as a cost-effective strategy for improving LLM performance without retraining.
-Specifically, we discover that duplicating certain layers a certain amount of times in pythia-70m-deduped yield up to a 15 percent relative performance increase.

-group members:
+## Project Overview

+In this project, we:
+- Developed custom versions of the `pythia-70m-deduped` model by duplicating selected MHSA layers.
+- Evaluated these models across a wide range of `BIG-bench` tasks to assess performance changes due to layer duplication.
+- Conducted limited evaluations on larger models (`pythia-6.9b` and `llama-3-8B`) to gain insights into scalability.

+The findings indicate that duplicating specific layers in frozen LLMs can yield task-specific performance improvements, suggesting a potential for cost-effective model enhancement.

+## Repository Structure

+├── models/                      # Scripts to create custom models by duplicating layers ├── tasks/                       # Code for loading tasks, running evaluations, and saving results ├── results/                     # Output files with performance metrics for each task └── README.md                    # Project documentation (this file)

+### Key Directories

+- **models/**: Contains scripts to load pre-trained models and duplicate selected MHSA layers.
+- **tasks/**: Includes scripts to load tasks from `BIG-bench`, evaluate the models on these tasks, and save the results to CSV files.
+- **results/**: Stores the output files with results for each model/task combination.

+## Group Members

-Neo Eyal neoedan@gmail.com
+- Neo Eyal, neoedan@gmail.com
-Adi Shani adishani1@mail.tau.ac.il
+- Adi Shani, adishani1@mail.tau.ac.il
-Milana Yakubov milanay1@mail.tau.ac.il
+- Milana Yakubov, milanay1@mail.tau.ac.il
-Guy Shemesh Guyshemesh@mail.tau.ac.il
+- Guy Shemesh, Guyshemesh@mail.tau.ac.il

-Mentor : Dr. Mor Geva morgeva@tauex.tau.ac.il
+Mentor: Dr. Mor Geva, morgeva@tauex.tau.ac.il